imfunniee/gitark/README.md

 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [Download for Chrome](https://chrome.google.com/webstore/detail/gitark/pajmlahbnmcmbfdmmcacaojpedjcdjgm)                                                                                                          | [Download for Firefox](https://addons.mozilla.org/en-US/firefox/addon/gitark/)                                                                                                                                |

-> Google won't let someone publish a newer version without payment & i'm not paying them for an extension. you can simply download the files and use gitark as an unpacked ext. inside chrome by going to chrome://extensions and enabling developer mode.
+> Google won't let someone publish a newer version without payment & i'm not paying them for an extension.
+If you want to use gitark onn chrome you can simply download the files and use gitark as an unpacked ext. inside chrome by going to chrome://extensions and enabling developer mode.

 ### Preview